MahadevVasista/Mycode/Conference-Syllabus.md

 2. Unix **command terminal** access or, if on Windows, [PowerShell](https://github.com/PowerShell/PowerShell#get-powershell) or [MobaXterm](http://mobaxterm.mobatek.net/) work nicely - if you are new to unix, here's a good unix tutorial: http://linuxcommand.org.
 3. A **Microsoft Account** to log into the Bot Framework developer portal and to sign up for Cognitive Services trial subscriptions (if you have Hotmail, Live, Outlook.com, or an Xbox account then you already have a Microsoft Account)
 4. **Visual Studio Code** (get [here](https://code.visualstudio.com/download)) or equivalent code editing and debugging environment with IntelliSense.
 Learn about debugging bots with VSCode in [these](https://docs.botframework.com/en-us/node/builder/guides/debug-locally-with-vscode/) docs.
-5. **console emulator** - install instructions [here](https://docs.botframework.com/en-us/tools/bot-framework-emulator/#mac-and-linux-support-using-command-line-emulator) (Note:  this is a large install)
+5. **Command Line Emulator** - install instructions [here](https://docs.botframework.com/en-us/tools/bot-framework-emulator/#mac-and-linux-support-using-command-line-emulator) (Note:  this is a large install)
 6. (*Recommended for testing the cloud deployed bot*) **ngrok** to be used in combination with the console emulator for testing - https://ngrok.com/download
 7. (*Recommended and needed to deploy a bot*) An **Azure account** (try with free trial [here](https://azure.microsoft.com/en-us/free/)) for deploying to an Azure-accessible REST endpoint (needed for registering your bot with the Bot Framework service)
 8.  (*Recommended*) **Git clone** https://github.com/michhar/bot-education